Joan of Arcadia: Nielsen ratings

-Joan of Arcadia debuted on the heels of Touched by an Angel, which had ended its nine-year run in April 2003.
+Joan of Arcadia debuted on the heels of Touched by an Angel, which ended its nine-year run in April 2003.
 An estimated 12 million viewers tuned into the series premiere in September 2003.
 Though Joan was broadcast in the 8 p.m. time slot on Friday nights, a traditionally quiet night for TV, it became a modest hit for CBS and averaged 10.1 million viewers during its first season.
-The show regularly drew in young adult viewers for its time slot, which led to NBC changing the schedule for the competing comedy-drama series, Miss Match.
+The show regularly drew in young adult viewers for its time slot, which led NBC to change the schedule for the competing comedy-drama series Miss Match.

-The following year, "viewership sank to 8 million, according to Nielsen Media Research," despite continued critical acclaim which included three Emmy nominations.
-Partly at the request of the network, Barbara Hall introduced the character of Ryan, a menacing figure and amoral "tempter" (with The Rolling Stones' "Sympathy for the Devil" as his musical motif) seemingly destined to cause a significant amount of conflict for the show's characters.
+The next year, "viewership sank to 8 million, according to Nielsen Media Research," despite continued critical acclaim, including three Emmy nominations.
+Partly at the network's request, Barbara Hall introduced the character of Ryan, a menacing figure and amoral "tempter" (with The Rolling Stones' "Sympathy for the Devil" as his musical motif) seemingly destined to cause significant conflict for the show's characters.

 Cancellation

-While Joan of Arcadia was one of the highest-rated new shows of the 2003–2004 television season, its ratings declined in the second season and it was cancelled by CBS on May 18, 2005.
-Fan campaigns were created in response in an effort to have the show reinstated.
+While Joan of Arcadia was one of the highest-rated new shows of the 2003–04 television season, its ratings declined in the second season and CBS canceled it on May 18, 2005.
+Fan campaigns ensued to have it reinstated.
 A promotional campaign by CBS sent street teams into cities to do good deeds, such as buying a cold person a cup of coffee.
 Only two episodes from the second season, "No Future" and "The Rise and Fall of Joan Girardi", were repeated by CBS, with remaining reruns pulled from the schedule.
-The cancellation meant the show ended on a cliffhanger, with the Ryan character potentially facing off against Joan.
+The cancellation meant the show ended on a cliffhanger, with Ryan potentially facing off against Joan.
 Ghost Whisperer took over the show's Friday time slot in September 2005.

 After the show's cancellation, props such as pieces of Adam's artwork and Joan's signature messenger bag and costume pieces belonging to cast members were sold on eBay.